 As impressive as Nik's balancing skill was the message he shared about not giving up and overcoming fear.
 He almost gave up tightrope walking after a 25-foot fall during a 2017 rehearsal for an eight-person pyramid routine seriously injured five of his friends and family members.
 Luckily, Nik and two others were able to catch the rope and avoid falling.
 Like Nik, it’s important for us to overcome any fears we may have about pain and keep moving forward.
 You can see the accident and learn more here.
 Related resources

-It’s common for patients to talk about their pain levels and treatments with family and friends.
+It’s common for patients to talk about pain levels and treatments with family and friends.
 Although talking about pain can help us validate our experience, it can actually worsen our symptoms by adding more attention to the pain.

 |